-The Board, the Plan Manager, the Investment Advisor and the Custodian make no representations regarding the appropriateness of any of the Portfolio Options as an investment for any particular individual investor.
+The Board, the Plan Manager, the Investment Advisor, and the Custodian make no representations regarding the appropriateness of any of the Portfolio Options as an investment for any particular individual investor.
 Other types of investments may be more appropriate depending upon an individual's residence, financial status, tax situation, risk tolerance, or age.
-The investments, fees, expenses, eligibility requirements, tax and other consequences and features of these alternatives may differ from those of the Plan.
+The investments, fees, expenses, eligibility requirements, tax and other consequences, and features of these alternatives may differ from those of the Plan.
 Other types of investments, standing alone or used in combination with the Plan, may be a better alternative for certain Beneficiaries.
-Before investing in the Plan, you may wish to consult a tax advisor, investment advisor, or special needs planner.
+Before investing in the Plan, you may wish to consult a tax, investment, special needs, or benefits advisor.